taylorfinnell/opennova/README.md

 Godot reimplementation of the Novalogic engine.

-This is a heavy work and progress and should not be used on assets you care about.
+This is a heavy work in progress and should not be used on assets you care about.
 You need to own the Novalogic game you wish to import.

 [Screenshot](https://snaps.screensnapr.io/19d0573f670cf5c749db88daa6bc1d)